open/close all folders

 - No Name Given: Eddy's Brother is never given a name even in the movie, where credits even state him as "Eddy's Brother".

-- Noodle Incident: The plot of The Movie centers around this.
-It was evidently so horrifying, so far beyond what the Eds usually do, that the kids aren't looking for their money back, they want to kill them.
+- The plot of The Movie centers around this.
+It was evidently so horrifying, so far beyond what the Eds usually do, that the kids aren't looking for their money back—they want to kill them.

-- Also, whatever Plank did in the election episode.
+- Whatever Plank did in the election episode.

 - No Social Skills: Jonny, which is probably why he carries Plank around in the first place.